fruit/sfCacheTaggingPlugin/README.markdown

             standard_helpers:
               # … other helpers
               - Partial     # build-in Symfony helper to work with partials/components
+              - Cache       # build-in Symfony helper to work with cache

 1. Customize ``sfCacheTaggingPlugin`` in the ``app.yml``